mfs409/jetlag/src/camera_gravity/perspective.md

 at the game, so we didn't expect gravity to be pushing things around on the screen (unless the screen was tilted).

 In JetLag, this corresponds to a gravity of (0, 0).
 That is, there is no default force in the x or y dimension.
+Every game has a gravity of (0, 0) *unless you tell it to do something else*.
 If we instead had gravity in the Y dimension, it would seem like we were looking at the game from a side perspective, in which case the hero would fall to the ground.

 If you add this one line to the code, the whole perspective will shift: